-- All hearings will be held by phone and recorded by the Court until further notice.
-Other recordings of those telephonic hearings may not be made.
+- All hearings will be held by telephone or video, and recorded by the Court until further notice.
+Other recordings of those telephonic or video hearings may not be made.
 The Court uses Cisco WebEx and provides detailed instructions for use here.

-- For more guidance on procedures for participating in telephonic hearings, please check the individual judge’s COVID-19 national emergency procedures, available here on the left-hand side.
+- For more guidance on procedures for participating in telephonic or video hearings, please check the individual judge’s COVID-19 national emergency procedures, available here on the left-hand side.

 - For the duration of the National Emergency, cash will not be accepted for purposes of filing fees.